jmehutchins/my-first-repo/README.md

 ### Food

-This morning I woke up hungry for food at these restaurants:
+I'm usually hungry for food from these restaurants:

 1. Mensho Tokyo in San Francisco
 2. Street and Co. in Portland